pegnet/pegcap-bridge/README.md

 ## /v1/rates/:height

 Returns the asset rates for a specific height.
+All rates use USD as base.
+An FCT rate of `5.6515013` means that `1 FCT = 5.6515013 USD`.

 Example Response:
 ```json